haiderali1001/Airtribe-Frontend-assignment/README.md

 - Drag and drop cards between lists.
 - Intuitive user interface similar to Trello.
 - Responsive design for various screen sizes.
+- Uses local storage to fetch and save the tasks and statuses created by user.

 ## Technologies Used